akostrik/stage_telegram_python/README.md

 MongoDB requests are **not all asynchronous** ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)

-A noSql database usage is explained chiefly by the changing number of the _characteristics_, as well as by changing of the _characteristics_ themselves, while adjusting the application (it concerns the collection _Characteristics_ and _Messages_)
+A noSql database usage is explained chiefly by the changing number of the _characteristics_, as well as by changing of the _characteristics_ themselves, while adjusting the application (it concerns the collections _Characteristics_ and _Messages_)

 Why MongoDB ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)